AV-98-Ingram/LeetCodeSolutions/Feb/Readme.md

 **449-Serialize_and_deserialize_BST**
 - same as 297 but needs to remove all the tailing "null"s

+**476-Number_complement**
+- finds out the highest bit of 1 (suppose the bit is the n-th bit counting from the rightmost), creates a mask of n bits of 1s, and the result is then `num ^ mask`.

 **716-Max_stack**
 - For the follow-up----make popMax() O(logN)
     - Use a double linked list to represent the stack